laurakond/Artly/README.md

 <details>
 <summary>Sign Up page</summary>

-- Once within the Sign up page, the user is presented with a registration form and an image carousel that displays current artworks.
+- Once within the Sign-up page, the user is presented with a registration form and an image carousel that displays current artworks.
-- The Sign Up form allows the user to create an account in order to access additional features:
+- The Sign-Up form allows the user to create an account in order to access additional features:

   - Artwork create/edit/delete
   - Bid create/edit/delete